EDS3L/WEATHER-APP/README.md

-WHEATER APP is a simple web application that is used to check the weather all over the world.
+WEATHER APP is a simple web application that is used to check the weather all over the world.

 It was written in css, html and pure js, API was also used.